-Each year, Apple puts on a conference in California in order to showcase new software, software updates, and technologies that developers can leverage in order to make their apps more innovative and up to date.
-It calls this conference the Worldwide Developers Conference (WWDC), and although the announcements are geared toward developers, media and consumers are invited to watch.
+Each year, Apple puts on a conference in California to showcase new software, software updates, and technologies that developers can leverage in order to make their apps more innovative and up to date.
+Apple calls this conference the Worldwide Developers Conference, and although it's geared toward developers, consumers are invited to watch.

 There's usually a healthy dose of consumer excitement in the opening keynote.
 Apple used WWDC 2016, for instance, to announce iOS 10 for iPhones and iPads, MacOS Sierra for Macs, WatchOS 3 for Apple Watch, TVOS 10 for Apple TV, and more.
-We've rounded-up all the rumours and speculation to paint you a better picture of what to expect from Apple this year, including how to watch online.
+We've rounded up all the rumours to paint you a better picture of what to expect from Apple this year.

 When is WWDC 2017?

 This year's WWDC will be held in San Jose, rather than the usually city of San Francisco.
 And it is taking place from 5 to 9 June in the McEnery Convention Center in the city.
 It means, for the first time, it is on the doorstep of Apple's new Cupertino complex.

 Where can you stream WWDC 2017?

 Apple always kicks off WWDC with a main keynote around 10am PST (5pm GMT) which will be available to watch online through the Apple developer website or the WWDC app on iPhone, iPad or Apple TV.